7 Milan Fashion Week Trends To Wear Now

 Fancy Cargos

-Looks like the cargo pants aren’t going anywhere either.
-But while Diesel, which hosted a 7,000-person rave in lieu of a traditional fashion, showed a pair of utilitarian denim cargos with pockets running down the front and MSGM sent out a dip-dyed version, other brands like Iceberg, Roberto Cavalli, Andreadamo presented leather and silky, tailored versions of the Y2K favorite that, in its new sleek iterations, wouldn’t look out of place at a party or even work.
+Looks like cargo pants aren’t going anywhere either.
+While Diesel, (which hosted a 7,000-person rave in lieu of a traditional fashion show) showed a pair of utilitarian denim cargos with pockets running down the front and MSGM sent out a dip-dyed version, other brands like Iceberg, Roberto Cavalli, and Andreadamo presented leather and silky, tailored versions of the Y2K favourite.
+In its new sleek iterations, these cargos wouldn’t look out of place at a party or even work.

-AdvertisementADVERTISEMENT

 No look was as ubiquitous on the runways of Milan as the sheer trend.
-Prada wowed with dresses that featured gravity-defying gauzy fabric that drifted behind models — a favorite look of the style set present at the shows — while Blumarine presented entirely see-through dresses and Ferrari showed a delicate Lurex-ish pencil skirt worn over a pair of branded briefs.
+Prada wowed with dresses that featured gravity-defying gauzy fabric that drifted behind models — a favourite look of the style set present at the shows — while Blumarine presented entirely see-through dresses and Ferrari showed a delicate Lurex-ish pencil skirt worn over a pair of branded briefs.
 While sheer fabrics dominated the category, other variations of the naked trend included crochet (Tom Ford, Emporio Armani, Genny), paillettes (No. 21, Attico), and chainmail (Philosophy Di Lorenzo, Moschino).

 One of the biggest highlights of Milan Fashion Week was De Sarno’s debut collection for Gucci, a showcase of minimalist craftsmanship in its purest form.
 That doesn’t mean it lacked stunning details — far from it.
-For proof, see the exquisitely tailored pencil skirt with waistline details that was paired with… the simplest of henleys.
+For proof, see the exquisitely tailored pencil skirt with waistline details above that was paired with… the simplest of henley tops.

+AdvertisementADVERTISEMENT

-Henley bodysuits also appeared at Tom Ford, where the minimal look was dressed up with an architectural belt and chain necklace, and Andreadamo.
-Other only-on-first-glance-basic tops — polo shirts, short-sleeve button-downs, and tanks — also appearanced at MSGM, GCDS, Bally, Tod’s, and Philosophy Di Lorenzo, made more special when paired with statement-making skirts and structured blazers.
+Henley button-front bodysuits also appeared at Tom Ford, where the minimal look was dressed up with an architectural belt and chain necklace, as well as at Andreadamo.
+Other only-on-first-glance basic tops — polo shirts, short-sleeve button-downs, and tanks — also appeared at MSGM, GCDS, Bally, Tod’s, and Philosophy Di Lorenzo.
+These were made more special when paired with statement-making skirts and structured blazers.

 Mixed Metal(lic)s

-No need to pick between gold, silver, and bronze next spring.
+No need to pick between gold, silver and bronze this spring.
 The runways provided an option for every Olympic medal enthusiast with liquid metal-like clothing that sparkled with every step.
-While we’re partial to the metallic-on-metallic look a la suits at Tom Ford and Brunello Cucinelli, matching separates at Blumarine and Genny, and dresses at Alberta Ferretti, more subtle styling suggestions were made at brands like Giorgio Armani in the form of silver pants paired with a knit top and a bronze peplum top worn with slacks.
+While we’re partial to the metallic-on-metallic look à la suits at Tom Ford and Brunello Cucinelli, matching separates at Blumarine and Genny, and dresses at Alberta Ferretti, more subtle styling suggestions were made at brands like Giorgio Armani in the form of silver pants paired with a knit top and a bronze peplum top worn with slacks.